(Disclosure: Some of the links below may be affiliate links)

 Here are some number of years to retirement for some savings rate:

 |Savings Rate||Years To Retirement|

-If you are saving 20% of your income, you will need 36 years to retire.
+If you save 20% of your income, you will need 36 years to retire.
 But if you increase your savings rate by 10%, you will only need 27 years!
 By saving 10% more of your income, you are saving nine years.

 The higher your savings rate is, the fewer years you need to retire.
-But it does not mean that it is not worth to improve it.
-If you are saving 50% of your income, you will need 16 years to retire.
-If you are pushing to a 60% savings rate, you will only need 12 years.
-By doing so, you are saving 25% of the time to retirement.
+But it does not mean that it is not worth improving.
+If you save 50% of your income, you will need 16 years to retire.
+If you push to a 60% savings rate, you only need 12 years.
+By doing so, you are saving 25% of your time for retirement.